 Cherrybend Pheasant Farm- Southwest Ohio's Pheasant Hunting Destination

 Welcome to Cherrybend Pheasant Farm!
-Our farm has been in operation as a pheasant hunting preserve for 60 years.
+Our farm has been in operation as a pheasant hunting preserve for over 60 years.
 We have 640 acres in the preserve that provides plenty of space for even our busiest day.
 We offer pheasant hunting as well as chukar and quail.

 Cherrybend is family owned and operated by Matt & Beth Ellis and Scott & Melissa Ellis--a long time Clinton County farm family.
 The Ellis family has a long history farming on Cherrybend Road, since the mid-1800's, and is dedicated to keeping the farm an Ohio pheasant hunting destination.
 Our farm is fully operational and includes corn, soybeans, wheat, and the cover crops of sorghum and sunflowers.

 We really enjoy having folks come out and hunt our farm.
 We have met people from all over the world, and some of them have even become good friends!
 So, come out to our slice of America and see what farm and country life are all about!

 TRAVEL ALERT- NEW BYPASS AROUND WILMINGTON ON THE WAY TO CHERRYBEND-Reduces travel time by 10mins.

 For those traveling to Clinton County taking State Route 73 from I-71